AI Online

 Can small businesses compete for LLM visibility?

 Yes — often more effectively than large competitors.
 AI systems evaluate topical authority for the specific query, not just overall domain size.
-A specialist business with deep expertise and comprehensive content in a defined niche can achieve higher AI citation rates than a larger generalist competitor with shallow coverage across many topics.
-The key is focused entity authority: build deep associations between your brand entity and your specific expertise areas through comprehensive content, consistent structured data and authoritative external mentions.
-Our Entity Authority Maturity Model helps businesses of any size diagnose their current position and build a realistic roadmap to AI visibility.
+A specialist with deep expertise and comprehensive content in a defined domain will consistently be cited over a larger generalist with broad but shallow coverage.
+The key is focused entity authority: build unmistakable associations between your brand entity and your specific expertise area through comprehensive content, consistent structured data, and authoritative external mentions.
+Our Entity Authority Maturity Model helps businesses of any size diagnose their current position and build a realistic roadmap to consistent AI citation.

 Why hire a generative engine optimisation agency?